AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 make the distinction between what is GNAT-specific and Ada generic as much as possible through this book.

+For an introduction to the GNAT Toolchain for the GNAT Community edition, you may refer to the
+:doc:`Introduction to GNAT Toolchain <courses/GNAT_Toolchain_Intro/index>`
+course.

 The GNAT Toolchain for Embedded Targets
 -----------------------------------------